 - Large multinational corporations like UPS and FedEx have starting wages near minimum wage, but there is automatic pay progression (up to $24.75/hour) and the opportunity for advancement within the company.
 Most multinationals will also have comprehensive benefit plans.

 Amazon is an example of an online retailer that contracts out local delivery of its shipments to multiple companies.
 A job posting in November, 2018 by one such company in Markham, Ontario, for delivering packages in a company-provided cube van, was offering $17.50 to $18.00 per hour for 8 to 11 hours per day (with weekend shifts available), with benefits after a three month probationary period, plus unspecified “driver incentives”.
 Applicants were required to have a “G” licence, a clean driver record, a criminal background check, and a reference letter.
 They were also to submit a 3 year driver’s abstract, but it was not clear whether a minimum of three years of driving experience was required.
+However, as described in numerous media stories (see below), drivers delivering their packages may come under significant pressure.

 Large companies may be unionized.
 For example, some divisions at UPS, Purolator, and FedEx are represented by Teamsters Canada.
 There are positive and negative aspects to a unionized workplace.
 A discussion on some of the pros and cons of working in a union is included in our post on Construction and maintenance jobs.